cs3217-chopchop/ChopChop/README.md

 xcodegen
 ```

-> Note: Remember to download and place the provided `GoogleService-Info.plist` in the main `ChopChop` directory (the directory containing the `Info.plist` file.
+> Note: Remember to download and place the provided `GoogleService-Info.plist` in the main `ChopChop` directory (the directory containing the `Info.plist` file).